Flynn Cameron: Professional career

 On 11 April 2023, Cameron signed with Melbourne United of the Australian National Basketball League (NBL) on a three-year contract with a mutual option for the third season.

 On 30 January 2024, Cameron signed with the Taranaki Airs of the New Zealand National Basketball League (NZNBL) for the 2024 season.
 He averaged 16 points, 5.3 rebounds and 3.7 assists per game.

 On 14 February 2025, Cameron signed with the Franklin Bulls of the NZNBL for the 2025 season.
 The move partnered him with his brother, Tobias.

 On 31 March 2025, Melbourne United announced that they had declined the mutual option on Cameron's contract.
 On 8 April, Cameron signed with the Adelaide 36ers of the NBL on a three-year contract.
+On 2 January 2026, he scored a career-high 25 points in a win over the Sydney Kings.
+Cameron averaged 12.1 points, 4.5 rebounds and 3.2 assists per game during the 2025–26 season for which he was chosen as the NBL Most Improved Player.

+On 5 June 2026, Cameron signed with the South West Metro Pirates of the NBL1 North.
+He played for the Portland Trail Blazers during the 2026 NBA Summer League.

 National team career

 Cameron committed to play for New Zealand as a junior in 2016 despite being eligible to play for Australia.

 Cameron was selected to play for the New Zealand national basketball team at the 2022 FIBA Asia Cup where he played under his father as head coach.
 He led the team in points and assists as the team won a bronze medal.

 Cameron was selected on the New Zealand squad for the 2023 FIBA World Cup.

 Cameron played for New Zealand at the 2025 FIBA Asia Cup.
 On 10 August 2025 in a game against Chinese Taipei, he scored 28 points which was the most points ever scored by a New Zealander in a FIBA Asia Cup game.

 In November 2025, Cameron was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.